NStefanchuk/NStefanchuk/README.md

 ## About Me
 I am a **Junior Full-stack Developer** based in Amsterdam, Netherlands.

-After 6 years of experience in IT as a systems analyst, working closely with developers and cross-functional teams, I developed strong communication skills and a solid understanding of how IT systems work.
-Eventually, I decided to change my path and focus on building software myself.
+I used to design systems.
+Now I build them.
+With 6 years of experience as a systems analyst, I gained strong communication skills and a deep understanding of how IT systems work.
+Wanting to move from analysis to creation, I joined the [HackYourFuture](https://www.hackyourfuture.net/) bootcamp, where I built real projects with modern web technologies in agile, collaborative teams.

-To make this transition, I completed the [HackYourFuture](https://www.hackyourfuture.net/) bootcamp, where I gained hands-on experience with modern web technologies and built real projects in collaborative, agile teams.
+Outside of coding, I enjoy playing video games, traveling, going to the gym, and cycling around the Netherlands.

 ---